UniversalDependencies/UD_Latvian-LVTB/README.txt

 Changelog

+2017-02-15 v2.0
+  * Annotation changed according to UDv2 guidelines.
+  * Lots of new data.
+  * Some annotation errors corrected.

 2016-11-15 v1.4
   * Corrected a number of syntactic annotation mistakes.
   * Multi-word conjunctions: first part is now tagged PART.